 What kinds of Financial Services are we Authorised to provide to you

-PIB is authorised to advise and deal in General Insurance Products to wholesale and retail clients.
+PIB and its representatives are authorised to advise and deal in General Insurance Products to wholesale and retail clients.
 We will do this for you as your broker unless we tell you otherwise.